JohnnyLawDGB/dgb-client/README.md

-# Bitcoin Docker container
+# DigiByte Docker container

-A Docker container running [Bitcoin][bitcoin] as a service and exposing the REST API.
+A Docker container running [DigiByte][digibyte] as a service and exposing the REST API.

 ## Prerequisites